hghcomphys/pantea/README.rst

 .. _JAX: https://github.com/google/jax

-See `documentation <https://pantea.readthedocs.io/en/latest/theory.html>`_ for more information.
+See `documentation <https://pantea.readthedocs.io/en/latest/readme.html>`_ for more information.

 -------------
-Main Features
+Key features
 -------------
 * The design of Pantea is `simple` and `flexible`, which makes it easy to incorporate atomic descriptors and potentials.
 * It uses `automatic differentiation` to make defining new descriptors straightforward.